Congratulations on being accepted for dual enrollment!

 You’re on your way to getting a head start on your college education.
 Please be aware that there are a few additional steps – highlighted here - you’ll need to take prior to the first day of class.
 If you have any questions or concerns about the information listed here, don't hesitate to contact Matt Reitnour at firstname.lastname@example.org .

-Course registration for the fall 2020 semester is now open to admitted dual enrollment students.
-Please note that course registration for the fall semester is set to close on August 3, 2020, after which time a student may not be able to add a class.
+Course registration for the fall 2021 semester will open to admitted dual enrollment students on Tuesday, July 6th.
+Please note that course registration for the fall semester is set to close on August 3, 2021, after which time a student may not be able to add a class.
 Any requests to add a class or change a course schedule after August 3rd should be sent to email@example.com.

 Dual Enrollment on the Messiah University Campus